 There's a reason why only the wealthiest were able to wear one (at first, that is, but we'll get to that soon): Every time a ruff was washed, some servant had to break out the starch and the goffering iron and press each back-and-forth curve.
 In other words, it was quite a hassle, and all for a mere accessory.
 It would seem that those wearing the ruffs valued them highly.

 It should be noted that the nobles weren't the only ones who wore ruffs.
 As they were becoming popular among the nobles, they were also being picked up by people who associated with them: Servants, priests, and especially performers.
 This is why Shakespearean actors are commonly portrayed wearing ruffs.
 However, it seems that none had taken as much of a liking to the ruff as clowns had.
-Once The Jester began wearing one, it became a standard feature of clown costumes and remains so to this day, long after ruffs fell out of fashion with the upper class.
+Once the Court Jester began wearing one, it became a standard feature of clown costumes and remains so to this day, long after ruffs fell out of fashion with the upper class.

 As a result of their Real Life popularity, or maybe just because they look a little silly (especially big, wide ones!), these collars are fairly common in the media.
 If a fictional monarch is wearing one, then this is likely to become a subtrope of Requisite Royal Regalia.
 However, this trope can still apply even if the character isn't aristocratic.
 Perhaps he or she serves an aristocrat.
 Perhaps he or she isn't an aristocrat but aspires to become one.
 Maybe he or she just has a bad case of Small Name, Big Ego.
 Either way, all a ruff-wearer has to do to count as an example is to be - or act - powerful.

 Although the ones wearing the ruffs will most likely find them fashionable, most others will find them ridiculous.
 As a result, ruffs in fiction are just as likely to be Played for Laughs as they are to be Played Straight.
+Someone wearing a ruff may easily end up being Mistaken for Clown when they're trying to be fashionable.

 How the ruff is portrayed - in illustrated or animated works, that is - tends to vary.
 Some artists go to the trouble of drawing all the details to create a realistically pleated collar.
 A simpler way out is to just draw a thick disk with a wavy line along the side.